MahmouodMagdi/Clock-Domain-Crossing-Synchronizers/Enable-Based Bus Synchronizer/readme.md

 ***Notice*** the multi-bit data signal passes straight from source (clock) flip-flop to destination (clock) flip-flop to avoid problems with synchronizing multiple bits.
 A single control signal is synchronized to allow time for the multi-bit data to settle from possible metastable state.
 The load pulse from the source clock domain first gets converted into a toggle.
 The toggle is synchronized across the clock domain crossing (CDC), then gets converted back to a load pulse in the destination clock domain.
 Finally that load pulse is used to load the multi-bit data signal into flip-flops in the destination clock domain.

-- The whole process takes at least two destination clocks.
+- The whole process takes **at least two destination clocks**.
-- Therefore to use this circuit, you must be certain that the input data only needs to be synchronized **not more than once every three destination clock cycles**.
+- Therefore to use this circuit, you must be certain that **the input data only needs to be synchronized not more than once every three destination clock cycles**.
 If you are unsure, then a more advanced synchronization circuit like the handshake synchronization mechanism or FIFO-based synchronization.

 ## Cost of Enable Synchronization
 For using an enable synchronization based method, **an additional enable signal has to be generated**.
 This would mean **additional circuitry** for generating this enable signal.
 This in turn would mean **additional area and power**.
 Further, **similar costs also get added for synchronizing this additional enable signal**.
 However, this cost is more than offset, because individual bits of the bus are no longer required to be synchronized individually.